Alexstre/sabrabbr/README.md

 sabrabbr
 ========

 Chrome Extension that displays the definition of commonly used baseball acronyms.
-This is my first Chrome extension so it might not be all that (I'm also not very good at JS so again, I apologise for bugs).
+I have absolutely no idea how optimal this is.
+Please let me know if you find a better way of doing this.
+Thanks!

 ![SabrAbbr in Action on r/baseball](https://raw.github.com/Alexstre/sabrabbr/master/images/inaction.png)